Live Home 3D Workspace

 2 – Undo the last action.
 For Redo, tap on the icon and hold until a popup menu appears on the screen.

 3 – Delete a selected object.

 4 – Open the tools panel.
-The panel has two sections: Building and Auxiliary.
-The first one includes tools for drawing parts of the building such as walls, ceilings or floors.
-Auxiliary contains tools to add guide lines, blocks of text and other.
+The panel has three sections: Building, Site and Auxiliaries.
+The Building tool set is used for drawing parts of the building such as walls, ceilings or floors.
+Tools in the Site can create a terrain with different elevations and draw a pathway.
+Auxiliaries contains tools to add guide lines, blocks of text and other.

 4.1 – Building tools.

 The Room tool creates a rectangular room with the ceiling and floor.

 The Arc Wall tool creates rounded walls.

 The Floor Rect tool adds a rectangular floor.